 Physical therapist (PT): This specialized clinician uses specially designed exercises and equipment to help patients regain or improve their physical abilities.

-Dietician (RD): A dietician is an expert on diet and nutrition.
+Dietitian (RD): A dietitian is an expert on diet and nutrition.

 Child life specialist (CCLS): This clinician works with children and families in hospitals to help them cope with the challenges of hospitalization, illness, and disability.